Independent analysis & research publication — not affiliated with SpaceX or SpaceXAI. Key facts sourced from the SpaceX S-1 SEC filing, May 20, 2026.

 $1B/yrAnnualized revenue

-X Platform — social media X CORP
+X (formerly Twitter) — social platform interface X CORP

 X Platform